Part of an ongoing series of 5e (2014) Rules notes. This also covers 5.5e (2024) rules.

 What (just to offer notes) do GMs/module writers do in the face of this?

-- Do other things to add to a boss’s action economy.
-One suggestion that seems to have legs is making bosses, in short, multiple creatures (with different capabilities and HP pools and initiatives) presenting as a single creature.
+- Do other things to add to a boss’s Action Economy.
+One suggestion I’ve seen that seems to have legs is making bosses, in a sense, multiple creatures (with different capabilities and HP pools and initiatives) presenting as a single creature.

 The converse to all of these can be used (usually by the GM) to weaken a boss that seems too big to tackle.